A Answers (21)

 The presence of the CDC logo and CDC content on this page should not be construed to imply endorsement by the US Government of any commercial products or services, or to replace the advice of a medical professional.
 The mark “CDC” is licensed under authority of the PHS.

-Merle Myerson, Cholesterol Management, answered
+Merle Myerson, MD, Cholesterol Management, answered

 Cardiovascular specialist Dr. Merle Myerson explains the definition of prediabetes.
 Watch Dr. Myerson's video for important tips and information about heart health.